Addressing nonlinearities in Monte Carlo: Introduction

-The standard Monte Carlo (MC) method is a method to predict a physical observable by numerically estimating a statistical expectation over a multi-dimensional configuration space\cite{Dimov08}.
+The standard Monte Carlo (MC) method is a technique to predict a physical observable by numerically estimating a statistical expectation over a multi-dimensional configuration space\cite{Dimov08}.
 The reason why this method is so popular in all fields of scientific research is its intuitive nature.
-In the most current practice, simulation tools are designed in direct relation with the pictures available in each discipline and later refinements are gradual and straightforward.
-Model refinements merely extend sampling to new suitable dimensions.
-The method is nonetheless mathematically rigorous: specialists specify observables that are implicitly translated into integral quantities that are estimated using random sampling in each direction of the configuration space.
-This choice of a statistical viewpoint is highly powerful because the algorithm can be designed directly from the description of the system, whether it is deterministic or not, with no reworking nor approximation.
+In general, simulation tools are designed in direct relation to the physical phenomena present in each discipline, and later refinements are gradual and straightforward.
+Model refinements merely extend sampling to other appropriate dimensions.
+The method is nonetheless mathematically rigorous: specialists specify observables that are implicitly translated into integral quantities which are estimated using random sampling in each direction of the configuration space.
+This statistical approach is highly powerful because the algorithm can be designed directly from the description of the system, whether it is deterministic or not, with no reworking or approximation.

-Let us illustrate how MC is used in engineering with a typical example: the optimal design of a concentrated solar plant\cite{Delatorre13} (see {Fig.1-a}).
-The power collected by the central-receiver results from all the rays of sunlight that reach it after reflection by heliostats, so it depends on the complex geometry of the heliostats.
-Moreover, the heliostats being adaptively oriented to follow the sun position, they can mask one another at some times of the day.
-To estimate by MC the received power at one time of interest, i.e. for a given geometry of the heliostats: pick an optical path among the ones that join the sun to the central-receiver via an heliostat, check whether this path is shadowed or blocked by another heliostat, and retain a Monte Carlo weight equal to $0$ or $1$ depending on the transmission success.
-Let $\bf X$ be the random variable denoting the transmission success.
-The collected fraction of the available sun power is then the expectation ${\cal E}_{\bf X}(\bf X)$ of $\bf X$ and can be evaluated with no bias as the average of such weights over a large number of sampled paths.
+Let us illustrate how MC is used in engineering with a typical example: the optimal design of a concentrated solar plant\cite{Delatorre13} (see Fig.1-a).
+The power collected by the central receiver results from all the rays of sunlight that reach it after reflection by heliostats, so it depends on the complex geometry of the heliostats.
+Moreover, the heliostats change their orientation to follow the sun’s position, so they can mask one another at certain times of the day.
+To estimate by MC the received power at one moment of interest, i.e. for a given geometry of the heliostats: choose an optical path among those that link the sun to the central receiver via a heliostat; check whether this path is shadowed or blocked by another heliostat; and retain a Monte Carlo weight equal to $0$ or $1$ depending on transmission success.
+Let $\bf X$ be the random variable denoting transmission success.
+The collected fraction of the available sun power is then the expectation ${\cal E}_{\bf X}(\bf X)$ of $\bf X$, and can be evaluated with no bias as the average of such weights over a large number of sampled paths.